 When is the Solstice?

-On the June Solstice, those in the Northern Hemisphere celebrate the summer solstice, while those in the Southern Hemisphere celebrate the winter solstice.
+People in the Northern Hemisphere celebrate the summer solstice or Midsummer on the June Solstice, while those in the Southern Hemisphere celebrate the winter solstice.
 In December, these are reversed.
 In other words, the June solstice marks the astronomical end of spring and the start of summer for the northern hemisphere, while the December solstice marks the astronomical end of fall and the beginning of winter for the southern hemisphere.

 Related: Fun Summer Activities